-After rain, record warmth, more showers in Metro Detroit
+After rain, record warmth, more showers in Metro area

 Unseasonably warm weather is making history, though for those who want a white Christmas, that may not impress.

 The warm weather brought thunderstorms Wednesday with high winds that damaged vehicles, two commercial and an industrial building near Lilley and Joy roads in Canton Township about 6:48 p.m., authorities said.
 The National Weather Service was expected to assess the damage Thursday to determine if a tornado touched down.

 There were no watches or warnings when the storm passed, police said.

 Detroit Metro Airport saw a high of 58 degrees on Wednesday afternoon — beating the previous record, 56, set in 1893, according to the National Weather Service.